 Students who withdraw from all classes at the university before over 60 percent of the semester has passed are required to return unearned federal student aid in a proportion equal to the time not in attendance.
 For example, if a student completes 30 percent of the semester, then 30 percent of the federal aid received may be retained and the other 70 percent of federal aid received must be returned in the following order:

 Students are notified of any changes to their federal aid resulting from withdrawal, and should check their U-Bill after they have withdrawn.
 Students who have attended classes through 60 percent of the semester will be able to retain all of the federal student aid that has been disbursed.
-However, a student’s eligibility for financial aid in future semesters may be affected (see the Office of Student Financial Aid & Scholarships Satisfactory Academic Progress policy).
+However, a student’s eligibility for financial aid in future semesters may be affected (please see our website: Financial Aid Academic Progress).
 Students should keep in mind that loans that were disbursed must still be repaid according to the terms of the promissory note.
 If circumstances arise that require you to withdraw from all classes, please contact both your academic advisor and the Office of Student Financial Aid & Scholarships so that the consequences of withdrawal can be explained.